CEA-MetroCarac/fitspy/README.md

 fitspy
 ```

-Then, from the top to the bottom of the right GUI panel:
+Then, from the top to the bottom of the right panel:

 - `Select` file(s)
 - <span style="color: rgba(0, 0, 0, 0.3);">*(Optional)* Define the **X-range**</span>